BTW-Community/Miscelaneous/README.md

 ## Changelog:

+### - Version 3.1b Starry Expanse
+Fixed issue with Astrolabe and Lens block durabilities and materials being based on steel and not iron.

 ### - Version 3.1 Starry Expanse
 Added a client check when joining a server or lan game.
 If the server has this addon installed and the client does not, the client will receive a warning to install it, with a link to the forum post.